N11K6/Song_Recommender/README.md

 Again the algorithm has chosen songs based on similar sound.
 Note that the jazz recommendation is unidentified, but at least the genre exists to give an slight indication.

+## Contents

+* **Notebooks :** Directory containing *.ipynb* notebooks documenting the approach and methodology for creating the program. *NOTE: embedded playback of audio files requires the actual audio dataset to be present.*
+* **dataframes :** Directory containing the generated dataframes for the features and names, as well as the list of names for artists and songs compiled by BL Sturm that is used.
+* *feature_pipeline.py* : The code for the feature extraction pipeline used to assemble the feature dataframe.
+Requires full audio dataset to run.
+* *song_recommender.py* : Recommender program.
+Can be used to import the _Song_Recommender class to obtain song recommendations on a given audio file, or run by itself to do the same.
+Requires features and names dataframes.

 ## Acknowledgements

 Credit should be given to Andrada Olteanu, who uploaded the dataset in this form on Kaggle(https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification), and has provided well documented examples features extraction, classification tasks, and a basis for a recommender system upon which this work expands.